Bill Clegg

-Bill Clegg is an American literary agent and author.
-Clegg's first two memoirs detail his addiction to crack cocaine.
+William Robert "Bill" Clegg is an American literary agent and author.
+His first two memoirs detail his addiction to crack cocaine.
 His debut novel, Did You Ever Have a Family, received offers from four publishers and was longlisted for the 2015 Man Booker Prize.

-Biography
+Personal life

-William Robert “Bill” Clegg grew up in Sharon, Connecticut.
-His father William Clegg Jr. was a pilot with TWA.
-His mother is Kathy Jeanne née Ruscoe.
+Bill Clegg grew up in Sharon, Connecticut.
+His father William Clegg Jr. was a pilot with Trans World Airlines.
+His mother is Kathy Jeanne (née Ruscoe).
 He has two sisters and a brother.

 Clegg is a graduate of Washington College.

-He is openly gay and was in a long-term relationship with filmmaker Ira Sachs.
+He is gay and was in a long-term relationship with filmmaker Ira Sachs.
 Sachs based his film Keep the Lights On (2012) on their relationship.

 In 2013, he married Van Scott Jr., a communications manager at CNN.

 Career

-Upon the urging of a girlfriend, Clegg took a Radcliffe Publishing Course in 1993.
+Upon the urging of a girlfriend, Clegg took the Radcliffe Publishing Course in 1993.
 This led to an entry-level position at the Robbins Office.